lbryio/lbry.com/content/faq/host-content.md

 category: getstarted
 ---

 Right now, it's simple: you host what you download.
+The hosted data is stored in the [lbrynet/blob files folder](https://lbry.com/faq/lbry-directories)

 While the LBRY app is running, it communicates to the network whatever content you're making available.